courselabs/kubernetes/labs/affinity/README.md

 > Pods will be scheduled on both agent nodes, which are both in the same region

-Zones are used to define different failure areas within a regions - each zone may have dedicated power and networking, so if one zone fails the servers in another zone keep running.
+Zones are used to define different failure areas within a region - each zone may have dedicated power and networking, so if one zone fails the servers in another zone keep running.

 In a cluster with zones you may want to ensure Pods run on nodes in different zones, for high availability.
 You do that with anti-affinity: